 These services are enabled through technology investments which can be challenging to implement for smaller businesses.
 In this article we will examine the three questions in the golden circle around Self-service – Why, What and How?

-Why do you need Self-Service portals for IT Services companies?
+Why do you need Self-Service Portal for IT Services companies?

 To provide an exceptional customer experience at every step along this journey, Microsoft Partners and Technology Services companies need to have the infrastructure and tools in place to manage these interactions.

-What can you do with Self-Service for your customers?
+What can you do with Self-Service Portal for your customers?

 Self-service is about enabling scenarios for your customers at every stage of the journey shown above.
 Some example of the things customers want to do: